 In accordance with the Astrology, besides the yoga in the Kundali, we consider Dosha (flaws) as well.
 The Kal Sarpa Dosha is one of the most hazardous flaws in Kundali.
 It has numerous types.
 Worshiping Sheshnagand snakes on the day of Naga Panchami offers redemption from the Kal Sarpa Dosha.
 Along with this, the devotion of Lord Shiva and offering a pair of Naga (male and female) ease the harm of this Dosha.

-This festival is observed through clean-up of living area, worshiping of snakes, chanting devotional Mantras, and serving devotional offerings.
+This festival is observed through clean-up of the living area, worshiping of snakes, chanting devotional Mantras, and serving devotional offerings.
 Some people also invite Brahmins to their homes for meals.

 Nag Panchami Next three Years-